otavio99/Freelancing-from-noob-to-pro/README.md

   When verify if the token they have available has enough for service Then they can request service by notifying freelancer at the market place

-Scenario: Freelancer receives a request from customer
+Scenario: Freelancer agrees to provide service
+  Given freelancer received a notification about a user request When freelancer is sure that can take on the request ????
+  Then freelancer ??????

 Scenario: Charity Volunteer notifies donation
 ```